Device deleted successfully with Operator Console (OC) Deep Clean but robot processes still running

 Issue/Introduction

-Devices are deleted successfully using the Operator Console (OC) Deep Clean option,
+Devices are deleted successfully using the Operator Console (OC) Deep Clean option

-But...robot processes remain running on the server.
+However, the robot processes remain running on the server.

 ps -elf | grep nim